mackenziekbrooks/dci102-f19-humanities-data/docs/Unit0/environment.md

 # Environment

 Just as you might outfit your study carrel with all the essentials, you also need to setup your computer with the right tools.
 Preparing as much as you can ahead of time keeps you from losing momentum when that new tool you want to try has more dependencies than you expected.
-Make the computer work for you.

 ## Box

 Did you know that W&L offers unlimited cloud storage while you're a student?
-We will use [http://box.wlu.edu/](https://www.wlu.edu/its/how-to/box-faq) to share course materials, including your assignments and project data.
+We will use [http://box.wlu.edu/](https://www.wlu.edu/its/how-to/box-faq) to share course materials, including some of your assignments and project data.
 Please take some time to familiarize yourself with the platform.

 One key feature of Box is [Box Drive](https://www.box.com/resources/downloads/drive).
 This makes the contents of your Box folders accessible via the Finder or Windows Explorer.
 You will need to install Box Drive on your computer.